deborahdore/how-dns-undermines-tor-anonymity/README.md

 3. [classification](/src/classification)

 *Note:*
-We suggest using anaconda and creating a new environment using the [requirements](requirements.txt) file to install the correct packages.
+We suggest using anaconda and creating a new environment using the [environment](environment.yml) file to install the correct packages.